$T\overline{T}$ deformation in SCFTs and integrable supersymmetric theories: Deformation in two-dimensional SCFT

 One might worry that supersymmetry acts on operators which do not vanish at the superconformal point, such as $T_{zz}$, will receive contribution like $[\lambda Q^{(1)}, T_{zz}^{(0)}] $; however, all the leading order contributions can be acquired by acting the supercharge on the operators which do vanish at the superconformal point together with the Ward identity.
 Thus, we do not have to worry about such a contribution.
 Using this method, we can determine the deformed $\mathcal{S}$-multiplet.
 The collected results are rather extensive and we refer the reader to appendix \ref{App:22}.

-The advantage of this calculation is that neither $Y_{\pm\pm}$ or $G_{\pm\pm}$ vanishes.
-Thus, we acquire a generic $\mS$-multiplet with no conserved R-currents.
+The advantage of this calculation is that neither $Y_{\pm\pm}$ or $G_{\pm\pm}$ vanishes so that we acquire a generic $\mS$-multiplet with no conserved $R$-currents.
 In particular, the deformation of the bottom components $j_{\pm\pm} \subset \mS_{\pm\pm}$ are given by

 The above result clearly indicates that neither the vector current nor axial current are conserved.